microsoft/JSTSdocs/articles/projects/nodejs.md

 ## Creating a Node.js Project

-Visual Studio makes it easy to start a new Node.js project from scratch, or import an existing project into Visual Studio.
+Visual Studio makes it easy to start a new Node.js project from scratch, or based existing code.
 This is done through a number of pre-defined project templates, which are available both for TypeScript and JavaScript developers.

 You can create a new project from the Start Page in Visual Studio, or by selecting File -> New Project